-CPC Credit Facilities
+CPC Credit Facility

-CPC, as borrower, certain of its subsidiaries as full recourse guarantors, the Corporation, as a limited recourse guarantor, the lenders that are parties thereto from time to time, and the administrative agent entered into a credit agreement dated December 15, 2017 (as amended and supplemented from time to time, the "CPC Credit Agreement") providing for a \$120.5 million CPC Revolving Loan Facility and a CPC Term Facility.
-The CPC Revolving Loan Facility also includes a sub-limit of a \$5 million swing line facility and an accordion feature, which allows for an increase of a revolving credit facility of up to \$40 million, subject to lenders' approval.
+CPC, as borrower, certain of its subsidiaries as full recourse guarantors, the Corporation, as a limited recourse guarantor, the lenders that are parties thereto from time to time, and the administrative agent entered into a credit agreement dated December 15, 2017 (as amended and supplemented from time to time, the "CPC Credit Facility") providing for a \$120.5 million CPC revolving loan facility which bears interest at a variable rate.
+The revolving loan facility also includes a sub-limit of a \$5 million swing line facility and an accordion feature, which allows for an increase of the revolving credit facility of up to \$40 million, subject to lenders' approval.

-As at March 22, 2021, there is no debt outstanding under the CPC Term Facility.
-Capstone has utilized \$44.0 million of letters of credit under the CPC Revolving Loan Facility, and has no other debt outstanding under the CPC Revolving Loan Facility.
-The CPC Credit Facilities bear interest at a variable rate plus an applicable margin.
+As at March 22, 2022, under the CPC Credit Facility, an aggregate principal amount of \$61.0 million is outstanding and Capstone has utilized \$45.7 million of letters of credit under the revolving loan facility.
 The debt matures on December 15, 2023 and includes rolling one-year term extension options, subject to lenders' approval.

-The collateral for the CPC Credit Facilities is provided by the Corporation, CPC, and its material subsidiaries.
-CPC and its material subsidiaries (with exception of certain subsidiaries, including previously encumbered project financed subsidiaries) provided demand debentures granting a first ranking security interest in all present and future property and a floating charge over real property and first ranking securities pledge agreements (subject to certain liens).
+The collateral for the CPC Credit Facility is provided by the Capstone, CPC, and its material subsidiaries (with exception of certain subsidiaries, including previously encumbered project financed subsidiaries).
 Capstone provided a limited recourse guarantee, a securities pledge agreement and an assignment of indebtedness owed to Capstone by CPC.

-The CPC Credit Agreement contains terms, representations and warranties, positive and negative covenants (including, without limitation, covenants that restrict certain types of debt incurrence, liens, distributions, dispositions, sale and leaseback transactions, acquisitions, investments, hedging arrangements and non-arms length transactions), indemnities, and events of default (including, without limitation, the change of control of CPC) that are customary for credit agreements of this nature.
+The CPC Credit Agreement contains terms, representations and warranties, covenants, indemnities, and events of default (including, without limitation, the change of control of CPC) that are customary for credit agreements of this nature.
 Financial covenants include a maximum total leverage ratio and a minimum debt service coverage ratio each calculated in accordance with the terms of the CPC Credit Agreement.